gerdstolpmann/animatedcard/README.md

 ## Sequence numbers

-If a `seqNumber` input is passed in with a value > 0, the behavior of the `addToQueue` event changes slightly.
-The new values are only added to the queue when the `seqNumber` has been increased since the last time an animation was added.
+If a `seqnumber` input is passed in with a value > 0, the behavior of the `addToQueue` event changes slightly.
+The new values are only added to the queue when the `seqnumber` has been increased since the last time an animation was added.

 ## Adjusting time reference